cChimney/Discord-name-avatar-changer-and-scraper/README.md

 # Discord-name-avatar-changer-and-scraper
-Change the name and pfp of ur accounts, uses tokens.txt for ur tokens.
-Also scrapes the pfps+names from a server chosen by you.
+Change the names and avatars of ur accounts, using tokens.txt for ur tokens.
+Also scrapes the avatars and names from a server chosen by you.

+Setup:
+1. Put tokens in tokens.txt, any supported format but must include password.
+2. Put

 For hq tokens go to http://discord.gg/tokenshop or http://t.me/praisetelegram